thepika206/sales-tracker/readme.md

 - [Fly.io - Click here to try the app](https://sales-tracker-pcheung.fly.dev/)

 # User Stories
-- As a Sales Agent, I want to add and edit my active Leads so that I have a way to keep track of them
+- As a Sales Agent, I want to add and edit my active Leads so that I have a way to keep track of them.
-- As a Sales Agent, I want to comment on Leads so all client communication is documented
+- As a Sales Agent, I want to comment on Leads so all client communication is documented.
-- As a Sales Agent, I want to report on closed and sold leads so that I can track my production
+- As a Sales Agent, I want to report on closed and sold leads so that I can track my production.
 - As a user of Sales Tracker, I want to login using Google so that I don't need to create a separate login for this application.
 ### Planning diagrams
 ![Entity Relationship Diagram](/public/images/st-erd.png "Entity Relationship Diagram")